wsor4035/dev.luanti.org/content/for-players/mining.md

 After a block has been mined, it may leave none, one or some [items](/for-players/items) which go straight into your player [inventory](/for-players/inventory).
 The items left behind are also called the “drop” of the node and it is said that a node _drops_ something after being mined.

 Most blocks drop themselves.
-This is also the default behaviour if not specified otherwise by a [mod](/for-players/mods).
+This is also the default behavior if not specified otherwise by a [mod](/for-players/mods).
 There are other drops possible.
 This is the list of possible drop types:

 *   itself,
 *   a different item,